SkoolNotes/Taproot/2020HIST201/KBhHIST201OttomanGovmntOverview.md

 @sushu

 ## Heads of government
 1. Sultan
 2. Grand vizier
 3. Millitary elite — Jannissaries

-### Civic Law, Taxation, and Education by default religion
+## Civic Law, Taxation, and Education
+The Ottomans assigned the basic administrative tasks to each person's religion.
+Hence, the point of civic authority for the Ottoman subjects is as follows:

 * Muslims => Shaykh
 * Christians => Patriarch